All Episodes

 I'll keep my eyes peeled since I work outside all day.

-Uh listen, I have a question.
+Listen, I have a question.

-Uh it's kind of a two-part question.
+It's kind of a two-part question.

-Um if we are being crammed down our throats with this immigration bill by our our elected representatives.
+If we are being crammed down our throats with this immigration bill by our elected representatives, first of all, what happened to our representative republic?

-And number two, is if we can't citing the example that you that you had told us about uh in Pennsylvania, if we have uh our elected representatives that are not facing any serious challenge in the primaries where we can't toss them out of out of the election.
+And number two is if we can't, citing the example that you had told us about in Pennsylvania, if we have our elected representatives that are not facing any serious challenge in the primaries where we can't toss them out of the election, I mean, I, as a conservative here in Florida, don't want to sit out an election.

-I look hold, I've got to stop because I dealt with this in great detail yesterday.
+Look, hold on, I've got to stop because I dealt with this in great detail yesterday, and I'm sure you were listening.

 You were just overwhelmed by it.

-You uh you have forgotten it.
+You have forgotten it.

-What happened to Representative Republic and uh there's a rebellion going on out there, Ed, and it's something about which you should feel feel very positive.
+And there's a rebellion going on out there, Ed, and it's something about which you should feel very positive.

 I've got to run, though, folks.